PSORLab/EAGO.jl/README.md

   - Separates McCormick and ReverseMcCormick libraries (now [McCormick.jl](https://github.com/PSORLab/McCormick.jl) and [ReverseMcCormick.jl](https://github.com/PSORLab/ReverseMcCormick.jl)) from main package.
 McCormick.jl is reexported.
   - Relaxation calculations now return NaN values on a domain violation.
-  - Introduces a guarded relaxation feature to deal with domain violations that occur due to expansiveness of relaxations in intermediate terms.
   - Tolerance based validation of cuts has been added to generate numerically safe cuts.
   - Significantly simplify internal codebase for `EAGO.Optimizer` (no changes to API): fully decouples input problem specifications from the formulation used internally, stack only stores variables that are branched on, and a number of internal rearrangements to clearly delineate different routines.
   - Add problem classification preprocessing that throws to simpler routines if LP problem types are detected (enables future support for SOCP, MILP, MISOCP, and Convex forms).